 Residence Life policies constitute part of the Student Conduct Code.
 Failure to adhere to Residence Life policies may result in administrative address by the Office of Residence Life (including but not limited to fines, restriction of privileges, and/or change in housing assignment) and/or address through student disciplinary procedures (see "Honor and Student Conduct Codes and Regulations").

 Possession of alcohol by anyone under age 21 is prohibited everywhere on campus, including in all residential facilities.
 Students and guests who are age 21 or older may possess and consume alcohol in residential facilities only in accordance with the Student Conduct Code and any policies established by the Office of Residence Life.

-Possession and consumption of alcohol is prohibited in the following residential areas regardless of the possessor's age:
+Possession and consumption of alcohol are prohibited in the following residential areas regardless of the possessor's age:

 - In a residential room where all assigned residents are under age 21;

 - Montgomery Hall, Tate Hall, and other facilities designated as alcohol-free;

 - Indoor common areas, including lounges, stairwells, and hallways; and